usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Super Tecmo Bo_, by Boldy James, The Alchemist
 - _A City Drowned in God's Black Tears_, by Infinity Knives, Brian Ennals
-- _Super Tecmo Bo_, by Boldy James, The Alchemist
 - _Like A Ribbon_, by John Glacier
 - _Music From The Merch Desk (2016 - 2023)_, by Aphex Twin
 - _Let Me Out_, by Fatboi Sharif, Driveby
-- _Excelsior_, by Benny The Butcher

 </details>